915-Muscalagiu-AncaIoana/NSWI041/seminar-work-template.md

 ##### View Bachelor Thesis
 ###### Starting situation
 The teacher can review submitted by student bachelor work.
+The teacher logs in to his account and pick-up the "Bachelor Thesis Project" section from the main page.

 ###### Normal
 1. Teacher should see the document, student information, and the date and time of the submission.